jpverkamp/blog/content/resume.md

 * Coordinated between different engineering teams due to a unique position of gaining years of experience across multiple codebases.

 * Resolved paging events as secondary on-call when necessary by triaging and then either fixing the issue directly or contacting the relevant team(s).

+* Built a custom DNS solution for automatically resolving host names to internal IP address for employee use.

 #### Engineering